 The fountain is maintained and operated through the support of the City of Grand Haven as well as generous donations by you, our valued Guest.
 Donations help ensure that the historic fountain is cared for and upgraded for future generations to enjoy.

-Designed by a local engineer, William Morris Booth II (who is also the patent holder), and built in 1962 by volunteers at an estimated cost of $250,000, this fountain was based on a Przystawic musical fountain show seen in Germany and was the largest musical fountain in the world when it was built; holding the title until 1998 with the installation of the WET Design built Bellagio Fountains at the Bellagio Casino and Resort in Las Vegas, NV.
+Designed by a local engineer, William Morris Booth II (the patent holder), and built in 1962 by volunteers at an estimated cost of $250,000, this fountain was the largest musical fountain in the world when it was built; holding the title until 1998 with the installation of the WET Design built Bellagio Fountains at the Bellagio Casino and Resort in Las Vegas, NV.

-The display is comprised of a small number of water formations grouped in odd and even segments, with the same formations on each.
-Augmented by a curtain of water at the front, a large fan-like array called the Peacock, and three fire hose nozzles – one placed vertically in the center, and the others aimed at an angle from each end – the show produces a Dancing Waters style display.
+The display is comprised of a number of water formations grouped in odd and even segments, with the same formations mirrored on each.
+Augmented by a curtain of water at the front, a large fan-like array called the Peacock, and three fire hose nozzles – one placed vertically in the center (the Voice), and the others aimed at an angle from each end (the Bazookas) – the show produces a Dancing Waters style display.
 Other formations are called the Rings, the Candelabras, and the Sweeps.

-In addition, nozzles called “sweeps” provide the moving effects, swaying side-to-side.
-A patented drive mechanism allows each pair of sweeps to follow or oppose each other in direction of movement, to move along long or short paths, hold or oscillate at positions, and to move at any of seven speeds, allowing the moving water to follow nearly any kind of music.
+The “sweeps” provide the moving effects, swaying side-to-side.
+A drive mechanism allows each pair of sweeps to follow or oppose each other in direction of movement, to move along long or short paths, hold or oscillate at positions, and to move at any of seven speeds, allowing the moving water to follow nearly any kind of music.
 The sweeps are driven by two hydraulic cylinders – each supplied from their own hydraulic pump.

-(New in 2015) Lighting is provided by 41 Acclaim Lighting Rebel Drum 36-watt RGB light fixtures roughly 8 inches in diameter as well as two Acclaim Lighting Dyna Drum HO 240-watt fixtures focused on the ‘voice’ stream and spout; the highest water formation, reaching over 160 feet in the air.
+(New in 2015) Lighting is provided by 43 Acclaim Lighting Rebel Drum 36-watt RGB light fixtures roughly 8 inches in diameter as well as two Acclaim Lighting Dyna Drum HO 240-watt fixtures focused on the ‘Voice’ spout; the highest water formation, reaching over 100 feet in the air.
 The lighting units are capable of special effects such as color fading, strobing, twinkles, among others.
 The beam angle of each fixture ranges from 10 degrees up to 40 degrees and are strategically placed to ensure full-coverage of the water.

 The lighting system is controlled through a DMX-512 universe fed by an Enttec DMX USB Pro with Acclaim Lighting X-Power HP Pro power supplies/controllers mounted within the fountain basin feeding the 24vDC required by the light fixtures across six channels (RGBRGB).